-Forget the Gold Coast of the 1980’s with the ho hum High-rises dotting the Surfers Paradise skyline, it’s a new millennium and nowadays, the standard high rise is downright boring.
+Forget the Gold Coast of the 1980s with ho-hum high-rises dotting the Surfers Paradise skyline; it’s a new millennium and nowadays, the standard high-rise is downright boring.
 Since the completion of Sunland’s Q1 in 2005 and The Soul Building in 2012 – a new Super High-rise development looms.

 All 88 architecturally designed floors of it.

 The Iluka 88 project is being touted as the next new Super High-rise development to hit the golden sands of the Surfers Paradise foreshore and along with it, many employment and real estate opportunities abound.
 Welcomed by the progressive Gold Coast City Council and Mayor Tom Tate, Surfers Paradise is now developing into a Mecca for those titillated by heights and for those that want to live on top of the world.
 Literally.